 When we say that we choose a particular option because ‘it is the right one, not because we like it’, then we are obviously ignoring the fact that we ‘like’ the right option more than the wrong one!
 The two concepts of ‘right’ and ‘the act of passing judgement’ can’t be separated and ‘the act of passing judgement’ – no matter what we may believe to the contrary – always comes out of ‘like and dislike’, always comes out of ‘bias’.
 If I say that something is right then this simply means that I have judged it to be so.
 Unconditional acceptance, therefore, has nothing to do with any choices that we might make, or any preferences that we might have on the matter.
 ‘Acceptance’ has absolutely nothing to do with bias and for this reason it has absolutely nothing to do with the thinking mind (since the thinking mind is nothing else than a collection of biases)

-Just to repeat our key point here – acceptance is at far more profound thing and we always think it is!
+Just to repeat our key point here – acceptance is at far more profound thing than we always think it is!
 Acceptance comes out of consciousness, not the thinking mind, which is always superficial.
 When I see that I don’t have the freedom ‘not to judge’, or ‘not to react’ (to go back to our earlier point) then I am accepting that I have no freedom.
 This – as we have said – is not a choice.
 ‘Accepting’, in this more profound sense of the word means ‘seeing the truth of something’ and seeing the truth of something is never a choice.
 It is quite choiceless, as Krishnamurti says.
 If seeing were a choice then we would be in control of what it what is true or not, which would clearly be absurd!
 Seeing isn’t something that can ever happen on the basis of our biases, our preferences, our prejudices; if it did then it wouldn’t be seeing that we are talking about but rather ‘the automatic projection of our own conditioned viewpoints onto the world’.
 What we would be talking about, in other words, is the perfectly ubiquitous state of unconsciousness and so to use the word ‘seeing’ in this connection would be completely inappropriate.

 If we come back to our original statement now we will find that we are in a much better position to appreciate what is meant by it.
 When we accept ourselves as we actually are going then this means that we are not trying to change ourselves, not trying to control ourselves, and it is because we are not trying to change or control ourselves that we are free!
 In our normal (rational) mode of being we are always trying to control/change ourselves – we can never stop controlling (or trying to control).
 As we have said, everything that exists within the ‘rational domain (or, as we have also called it, the ‘rational simulation of life’) has to be controlled – the possibility of not being controlled doesn’t (and can’t) exist within this context.
 This is a ‘controlled’ (or ‘defined’) reality – unless something is a hundred percent defined it can’t exist in this realm; unless something is completely regulated then it can’t be accommodated within the ‘mind-created virtual reality’, and this is just another way of saying nothing can happen within the domain of the rational mind without it being judged, one way or another.
 The rational mind IS judging, after all!